 According to one study, hand and leg coordination is controlled by a complex neural network.
 The sensory circuits that control your vision, your sense of your body’s position in space, and the optimal functionality of the vestibular system determine your ability to balance yourself.
 So an inability to maintain balance could indicate damage in the neural circuitry and warrants medical attention.

 Balance dysfunction is common after a stroke, and the most severe strokes tend to cause the most severe physical disabilities.
 On the other hand, research studies indicate that stroke leads to permanent brain damage that, in turn, may cause long-term disability like inability to achieve and/or maintain balance.
-So if you connect the dots, it seems likely that balance impairment is indicative of brain damage that, in turn, can increase the risk of strokes. if you connect the dots, it seems likely that balance impairment is indicative of brain damage.
+So if you connect the dots, it seems likely that balance impairment is indicative of brain damage that, in turn, can increase the risk of strokes.

 Another study suggests a strong association between lesions in a particular region of the brain resulting from strokes and gait dysfunction.
 During this study on chronic stroke patients, scientists discovered that subjects who exhibited asymmetrical gait were 60-80% more likely to have suffered some damage to the posterolateral putamen region of their brains than those who had no abnormalities in their postures.